Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Irish cattle dowry traditional Irish weddings

 The dowry was one of the most prominent Irish wedding traditions for a long time.
 However, in the modern world, people have abandoned this tradition.
-It became less popular in the countryside and rural areas of Ireland as women began to get more rights and freedoms, such as the right to continue working after marriage.
+It became less prevalent in Ireland’s countryside and rural areas as women gained more rights and freedoms, such as the right to continue working after marriage.

-It is definitely a tradition that is outdated, but it is still common for families and guest to gift the couple money or useful gift in modern Ireland.
+It is anon, but tradition is still common for families and guests to gift the couple money or a practical other gift ingiftsern Ireland.
 But it is just that, a gift, not a dowry.

-People around the world use the term honeymoon; however, do you know the truth behind it?
+People worldwide use the term honeymoon; however, do you know its truth?
 Seemingly, Ireland was the first country to use the term.
 It has become popular with newlyweds all around the world.
-So, what is exactly the story of the honeymoon?
+So, what is precisely the story of the honeymoon?

 Well, ‘meala’ is an Irish word that means honey in English.
 People in Ireland used to name the month after the wedding as Mi na meala.
 The literal translation of the latter was “The month of honey.”

-The reason behind this is that after the wedding, the bride and the groom usually drink mead which was made of fermented honey.
+This is because, after the wedding, the bride and groom usually drink mead made of fermented honey.
 The guests would often give mead to the couple along with special goblets.
-These gifts were simple ways to wish the newly weds a great beginning to their marriage.
+These gifts were simple ways to wish the newlyweds a great beginning to their marriage.

 Beer, Cider and Mead were all served at weddings